Meet The Staff

 Justin and his wife, Kathleen, have one son, Jake.
 Outside of work, he enjoys cycling, backpacking and fly fishing.

-“This place couldn’t survive without Kelly,” said Jim Davidson.
+“This place couldn’t survive without Kelli,” said Jim Davidson.

-A native of tiny Lodge Grass, Mont., Kelly grew up on a cattle ranch and remains a cowgirl at heart.
+A native of tiny Lodge Grass, Mont., Kelli grew up on a cattle ranch and remains a cowgirl at heart.
 She likes to rope and ride and spend time with her tight-knit family.

 Sam specializes in spur making, from assembling the basic parts to final finish.
 He learned machining and welding at Sheridan Community College and on the job during nearly two decades with Tom Balding.